Our Favorites: Backcountry Skiing and Splitboarding Gear for Women

 Cut your chances of chapping, sunburn, and windburn with this earth-friendly vegan sunscreen stick from 4 the Greater Good.
 Its zinc oxide formula makes for a healthy, long-lasting product that keeps toxins out of your system (and anywhere else you sweat).

-Julbo’s Tahoe Sunglasses feature removable side shields, polarized lens, and classic aviator style for eye and style protection at a very affordable price.
+Julbo’s Cham Sunglasses feature side shields, polarized lens, and classic aviator style for eye and style protection at a very affordable price.
+Check out the expert gear review here.

 Goggles: Julbo Quickshift 4S Goggles